Board of Alderman issue mask mandate for city employees - The Oxford Eagle

 The board approved for Tannehill to sign a memorandum of understanding allowing the local clinic to place a pop-up vaccination site on city property.

-In addition, the clinic will set up on Friday before every home football game in the City Hall plaza.
+In addition, the clinic will set up on Fridays before every home football game in the City Hall plaza.
 If the clinic is unable to set up on a Friday, the state department has agreed to take its place.

 The Mississippi State Department of Health is planning to set up a station in Oxford in the coming weeks to get free testing since there are a lack of testing sites.